 March 2004 the Board of Trustees employed a Director to run and oversee the day to day operation of the District.

-Presently the District employs a Director, Field Manager, Vector Ecologist, Field Supervisor and seasonal employees to control mosquitoes in the 1,300 square miles of Franklin County.
+Presently the District employs a Director, Field Manager, Vector Ecologist, Wetland Manager and seasonal employees to control mosquitoes in the 1,300 square miles of Franklin County.